1. Purpose and scope

 5. Investigation and possible outcomes

 Concerns will be investigated by the Adverity’s authorized investigator as quickly as possible.
 The seriousness and complexity of a complaint may have an influence on the amount of time it takes to investigate it.
 The authorized investigator will acknowledge receipt of a report to the Reporting person within seven days of receipt of a report.
-Adverity will diligently investigate each reported concern and provide verbal, written, or in-person feedback to the reporting person:
+A meeting with the investigator and the Reporting person will be granted within 14 calendar days on request of the Reporting person.
+Adverity will diligently investigate each reported concern and provide verbal, written, or in-person feedback to the Reporting person within three months of receipt of the report.

 Feedback to the Reporting person shall include: